NBISweden/workshop-reproducible-research/docs/take_down.md

 ### Windows
 Uninstall Docker for Windows (on Windows 10) or Docker Toolbox (on Windows 7) via Control Panel > Programs > Programs and Features.
 Docker Toolbox will also have installed Oracle VM VirtualBox, so uninstall that as well if you're not using it for other purposes.

+## Singularity

+* Images are files that can simply be deleted
+* Singularity creates a hidden directory `.singularity` in your home directory